Leon Balogun: Rangers

-QPR
+Queens Park Rangers

 Balogun signed a one-year contract with Queens Park Rangers on 26 August 2022.
 He scored his first goal for the club on 22 October 2022, which proved to be the winner, against his former club Wigan Athletic.

+Return to Rangers

+He returned to Rangers on 12 July 2023, a year after departing from the club as a free agent.
+His return was one celebrated by the club and its fans, as well as Balogun himself, who felt as though he had “come home”.

+Aris Limassol

+On 20 June 2025, Balogun signed a one-year contract with Cypriot First Division club Aris Limassol.

 International career

 Born to a Nigerian father and German mother, Balogun was called up by Nigeria for a March 2014 friendly against Mexico as a replacement for Joseph Yobo.
 Balogun entered at half-time, but was injured after 20 minutes in a collision with signage on the touchline.
 He fractured his foot and was set to miss 2–3 months after surgery.
 However, he later confirmed to news media that his injury did not require surgery.

 On 25 March 2015, he played his second game for Nigeria in a 1–0 loss against Uganda.

 He played his third game for the country on 13 June 2015 when he featured in a 2–0 win over Chad in the opening game of qualifying for the 2017 African Nations Cup.

 In June 2018, he was named in Nigeria's final 23-man squad for the 2018 FIFA World Cup in Russia.
 Balogun played in every minute of the three games Nigeria played in, including a 2–0 win over Iceland, but were eliminated after finishing 3rd in their group.

 Balogun was included in Nigeria's squad for the 2019 Africa Cup of Nations.
 His first appearance in the competition came in Nigeria's second group game against Guinea in which Nigeria won 1–0 to seal qualification into the knockouts.
-Balogun made 4 appearances in the competition where The Super Eagles finished as bronze medallists.
+Balogun made four appearances in the competition where The Super Eagles finished as bronze medallists.

 Personal life

 Balogun was born in Berlin, West Germany to a Nigerian-Yoruba father and a German mother.
-Balogun was raised Roman Catholic and sent to Catholic school from a young age, but he resented his strict upbringing and became an atheist in his formative years.
-However, during the hardships of early footballing career Balogun started believing in God again and is now a devout Christian.
-Balogun speaks fluent English and German, but does not speak Yoruba, the language of his father as his parents tried to assimilate him into German culture.
+Balogun was raised Roman Catholic and attended a Catholic primary school, but was not religious as a child.
+However, during the hardships of his early footballing career he became more devout.
+Balogun speaks fluent English and German, but does not speak Yoruba, as his parents tried to assimilate him into German culture.

 In November 2019 Balogun said there needed to be a collective response from players to racism in football.